molily/molily.de/_posts/2019-02-03-testing-angular.md

 So far, we have written low-level end-to-end tests.
 They find individual elements by hard-coded test id, check their content and click on them.
 This is fine for small tests.

-But if the page logic is complex and there are diverse cases to test, the test becomes a unmanageable pile of low-level instructions.
+But if the page logic is complex and there are diverse cases to test, the test becomes an unmanageable pile of low-level instructions.
 It is hard to find the gist of these tests, and they are hard to change.

 A page object organizes numerous low-level instructions into a few high-level interactions.
 What are the high-level interactions in the Flickr search app?